esper-io/console_docs/docs/compliance-policy/create-policy.md

 -   Disable Update: This option allows you to disable updates on the device.
 It is available for a limited set of OTA services that support this feature.
 If the device does not support disabling updates, it will default to Postpone installation.
 Before setting this option please contact Esper directly to make sure the devices you plan to provision support this configuration.

-### Configure Esper Settings App via Policy
+### Configure Esper Settings Application via Policy

-Esper offers a custom settings app that gives device users access to a subset of the available Android settings when servicing a device.
-The Esper settings app is intended for use by technicians servicing a device locally.
+Esper offers a custom settings application that gives device users access to a subset of the available Android settings when servicing a device.
+The Esper settings application is intended for use by technicians servicing a device locally.

 ![](./images/createpolicy/7-espersettings.png)

-Esper setting app has two modes:
+Esper setting application has two modes:

 1. User mode